Timinator2000/Python-Programming-for-the-Humanities/Chapter 01/02 - string manipulation.md

 # String Manipulation

 Many disciplines within the humanities work on texts.
 Quite naturally programming for the humanities will focus a lot on manipulating texts.
 In the last quiz you were asked to define a variable that points to a string that represents your name.
 We have already seen some basic arithmetic in our very first calculation.
-Not only numbers, but also strings can be added, or, more precisely, concatenated, together as well:
+Not only numbers, but also strings can be added, or, more precisely, _concatenated_, together as well:

 ```python runnable
 name = "Grace Hopper"